custom-cards/upcoming-media-card/README.md

 This card has many customization options, but none are required to use the card.
 The card is fully functional with minimal configuration, like the installation example above.

-There are a few configuration "skins" at the end of this "read me" for your inspiration or copy and paste needs.
+There are a few configuration "skins" at the end of this readme for your inspiration or copy and paste needs.

 <table>
   <tbody>